 Personal Training: Cardio-Vascular Intensity

-Today’s fitness blog discusses cardio-vascular workouts and their role as a staple part of health and fitness training.
-For anyone working in the health and fitness industry or thinking of following a personal trainer course, it’s important to have an understanding of cardio-vascular intensity in relation to heart rate.
+Today’s fitness blog discusses cardiovascular workouts and their role as a health and fitness training staple.
+For anyone working in the health and fitness industry or thinking of following a personal trainer course, it’s important to understand cardiovascular intensity in relation to heart rate.

 There are two ways of working out a person’s heart rate: maximum heart rate (MHR) and heart rate reserve (HRR), which is also known as the Karvonen method or Karvonen formula.